Topological insulators and K-theory: Introduction

 This article is organized in the following way.
-As an introduction to KQ-theory, we review some relevant facts and give some basic examples in section \hyperref[sec:KQ]{2}.
-Section \hyperref[sec:Aind]{3} focuses on the analytical theory of Majorana zero modes, and the topological $\mathbb{Z}_2$ invariant is interpreted as a mod 2 analytical index.
-In section \hyperref[sec:Tind]{4}, the mod 2 analytical index is computed by a mod 2 topological index.
-Finally, the bulk-boundary correspondence of a topological insulator is briefly discussed in \hyperref[sec:Bbcorr]{5}.
+To study topological band theory, we review basic facts about KQ-theory in \S \hyperref[sec:KQ]{2}.
+This section also includes the conditions on the base space and the respective sequences in K-theory. \S \hyperref[sec:Aind]{3} focuses on the analytical theory of Majorana zero modes, and the topological $\mathbb{Z}_2$ invariant is interpreted as a mod 2 analytical index.
+In \S \hyperref[sec:Tind]{4}, the mod 2 topological index is discussed in KR-theory, and the mod 2 index theorem is established.
+Finally, the bulk-boundary correspondence in KK-theory is discussed in \S \hyperref[sec:Bbcorr]{5}.